 The first novella in The Wayward Children is Every Heart a Doorway.
 It introduces us to Eleanor West and the school that she runs for those children who, like her, miss their other life.

 Our heroine is Nancy, who came from the Realm of the Dead.
-In this story, the portal wolds are made up of two of the following: Nonsense, Logic, Wickedness, and Virtue.
+In this story, the portal wolds make up two of the following: Nonsense, Logic, Wickedness, and Virtue.

 We also meet other characters like Kade, Sumi, Christopher, Jack, and Jill.
 When people begin turning up dead, Nancy sets out to solve the mystery, and maybe find her way back home.

-Down Among the Sticks and Bones, the second book in the series, introduces us to the backstory of twin sisters Jack and Jill.
+Down Among the Sticks and Bones, the second book in the series introduces us to the backstory of twin sisters Jack and Jill.
 Their lives were perfectly scripted until they found themselves in a new and strange world.
 Here, all of their choices, no matter how small they seem, have serious consequences.
-This is one of the most horror-leaning of the series so far.
+Down Among the Sticks and Bones is one of the most horror-leaning of the series so far.

 Book three, Beneath the Sugar Sky, is about a Nonsense World.
 The daughter of a student pops up and discovers her mother has died.
 Being from a land where things that are cooked and baked can come to life, there is a way around this.
-With her mother’s friends, she sets out to save her mother, her world, and herself.
+She sets out to save her mother, her world, and herself with her mother’s friends.

 The fourth novella, In an Absent Dream, follows one of the teachers in her backstory.
 Lindy goes to the goblin market, a world based on logic and rules.
-This is a prequel to the series and one of my favorites.
-At least until the fifth book, Come Tumbling Down comes out in January.
+In an Absent Dream is a prequel to the series and one of my favorites.
+At least until the fifth book, Come Tumbling Down, comes out in January.
 That will be following Jack and Jill again, and I love their stories.